 Yeah, about that.
 Because of BBS’ absurd requirements for a completed Journal/Report, you have to clear the same Command Board requirements for every character if you want the associated rewards, even though there’s no gameplay difference between them.
 I did it on the PSP, as part of the Standard difficulty secret ending requirements.
-As a result, I’ve played Command Board for more hours than I have entire other video games, and even if I do like it, I still say shame on the developers for forcing it down the throats of anyone going for 100% in BBS, or even the 95% that completing the Journal represents.
+As a result, I’ve played Command Board for more hours than I have entire completed video games, and even if I do like it, I still say shame on the developers for forcing it down the throats of anyone going for 100% in BBS, or even the 95% that completing the Journal represents.

 Okay, that’s it for the rules, so let’s cover the individual boards and get on with the regular game.

 The Keyblade Board, available at the start of the game, isn’t a bad place to farm Cure, though you may have to wait for one of your opponents to drop it, as it only has a 20% chance of showing up on one of the star squares.
 Still, if you’re willing to put in the effort, having Cure is better than going without, right?
-The map is also fundamentally composed of three relatively short loops, making it very easy to land on a square of your choosing, and it’s even easier to once you realize that the board’s Special Squares allow you to move to any square of your choosing via a Keyblade Glider.
+The map is fundamentally composed of three relatively short loops, making it very easy to land on a square of your choosing, and it’s even easier to once you realize that the board’s Special Squares allow you to move to any square of your choosing via a Keyblade Glider.
 This makes Ragnarok, the exclusive Shotlock held in one corner of the map, the easiest Command Board-exclusive Command to collect, although “easy” is relative.
-The short map also makes it easy to win simply by playing Two Dice and Three Dice from your hand.
+This short map also makes it easy to win simply by playing Two Dice and Three Dice from your hand.
 Actually, that’s true of nearly every board, it’s just especially true here.

-The Castle of Dreams’ “Royal Board” is shaped like a glass slipper, meaning it’s all one loop except for a buckle in the upper middle that’s entirely optional and composed of Damage Squares to boot.
+The Castle of Dreams’ “Royal Board” is shaped like a glass slipper, meaning it’s all one loop except for a buckle in the upper middle, which is entirely optional and composed of Damage Squares to boot.
 Why would you ever go there, you ask?
 Mostly because that’s where they keep the quasi-exclusive Meteor Shower Command, of course!
 (You’ll probably never go there in an actual, competitive game of Command Board.)
 It’s also helpful if you’re trying to get the exclusive Focus Block command kept near the toe of the slipper, but only a little.
 If you’re actually trying to defeat Cinderella, your only opponent on this board, it’ll be a piece of cake since there’s literally no strategy to the board but walking around with as many dice as possible, and Cinderella can’t play cards to get extra dice!
 Maybe even a better beginner board than the Keyblade Board, even if it doesn’t serve as a great introduction to the games’ many mechanics.
 The Special Square here causes the Fairy Godmother to give free GP, more specifically a die roll times 200 GP.
 Fun fact: I’m fairly sure that Cinderella can appear here in any of her three costumes (the wiki says only two, but I think I’ve seen all three?), though it has no effect on gameplay.

 The next board… well, actually, in the menu, the next board is the one from Deep Space, and I have no idea why.
 The next board you’ll unlock in story order is the optional 100 Acre Wood “Honey Pot Board.”
 Yes, yes, it’s shaped like a hunny pot, with danger squares on the top to represent the honey dripping down.
 Sweets are bad for you, kids.
 While you can do a full loop of the jar to hit all the checkpoints, it’s tricky because it means encountering nearly every damage square on the board.
 There’s also only one Prize Block on the route, so it won’t always be waiting for you.
 The other Prize Block has been inconveniently shoved into the middle of the map where no one would visit unless they’re trying to resolve the situation, or if they’re temped by a crop of star squares, most of them aren’t even worth it (exactly one is interesting for Terra and one that’s okay for Ven, but both can also be achieved through synthesis and there’s nothing for Aqua players).
-There’s also a “teleporter” (an arbitrary connection between two squares connected by a line of light) in the middle if you really need to navigate the prize blocks.
+There’s also a “teleporter” (an arbitrary, direct connection between two squares connected by a line of light) in the middle if you really need to navigate the prize blocks.
 In short, the board is complicated but doesn’t need to be if you’re playing to win.

 Complicating the Hunny Pot Board even further are your opponents: Winnie the Pooh, who is the same as all previous opponents, and Tigger, who has the rare ability to actually use card combos even though he’s an AI!
 This is even more dangerous than it sounds, and makes the Honey Pot Board one of the harder boards to clear against the AI!
 If you’re not feeling up to it, you can remove him from the game in the Mirage Arena, since he’s Player 3.
 On the plus side, Tigger occasionally plays High Jump panels to the board, which you can steal as Terra to get the move a teensy bit early, but not so early that it really impacts the main game.

 Next up is the “Toon Board,” the native board of Disney Town.
 It looks like a stubby ice cream cone, which has tons of alternate paths you probably won’t take since they only get in the way of your attempt to complete a circuit!
 You’re only likely to take one if it’s short and would lead you to a Special Square or away from a Danger Square, and I personally wouldn’t.
 Thankfully, the AI’s sure happy to waste time on these bad paths.
 Your opponents here are Queen Minnie and a randomized selection of either Captain Justice or Dark.
-You can’t get the Captains to spawn from Special Squares if they’re already opponents (i.e., they only appear on this board if you’re in the Arena and only playing against Minnie), which means that you can’t recruit the Captains as D-Links from their home board!
+You can’t get the Captains to spawn from Special Squares if they’re already opponents (i.e., they only appear on this board if you’re in the Arena and only playing against Minnie), which means that you ironically can’t recruit the Captains as D-Links from their home board!
 Yes, you could kick “Player 3” out of the board in the arena, but you can’t get the D-Link from the Arena to begin with!

 The Special Squares on the Toon Board here launch a fireworks show that gives you free GP, specifically 200 plus 200 for every panel you own.
 That makes this a good board for someone who actually wants to play the territory game instead of the racing game.

 Next up we actually get to the Deep Space “Spaceship Board,” which does vaguely resemble on of Lilo and Stitch’s smaller attack ships.
 This is also the only board that I consider genuinely well-designed instead of simply… shaped like something.
 Essentially, it’s made up of an outer border with a loop in the middle, the loop mostly made up of Damage Squares but also including a checkpoint, so you can’t reasonably skip it!
 Your opponents here are Experiment 626 and Gantu.
 Special Squares on this map call Experiment 221 (Sparky) to the scene to give the player a helpful electric shield that will last for a few turns and can be used to steal GP from another player by passing over their current square.
-One of my favourite two boards.
+One of my two favourite boards.